- Echo Dot vs. Google Home Mini: The Hardware

 That can feel a little invasive, knowing the speaker is listening all the time, but that’s the deal you make when you invite one into your home.
 Both have a mute button that disables the microphones should you wish, but for maximum convenience and the ability to issue voice commands on a whim, you’ll want your smart speaker’s mics to be always active.

 If you plan to mute the mics regularly, the process is more straightforward with the Echo Dot, which has its buttons up top.
 On the Google Home Mini, the mute switch is on the back.
-What’s more, you must hold the device steady to flip the switch, but holding the sides can adjust the volume controls—a design that clearly presumes most users won’t be doing this often.
+What’s more, you must hold the device steady to flip the switch, but holding the sides can adjust the volume controls—a design that clearly presumes most users won’t do this often.

 Both speakers require you to use its respective wake word—either “Alexa” or “Hey, Google”—before giving a command, which then gets sent to a cloud service for interpretation and action.
+Google Home devices will also respond to "OK Google."
+You can change an Amazon Echo's settings so that it will respond to "Amazon," "Echo," or "Computer."

 Both allow you to review your history of commands, listen to the audio picked up by the speaker, and delete individual commands if you wish.